-If you’ve been overlooked for promotion or aren’t progressing in your career, are you climbing the right ladder?, asks Encouraging Women into Franchising
+If you’ve been overlooked for a promotion or aren’t progressing in your career, are you climbing the right ladder?, asks Encouraging Women into Franchising

 If you’ve been overlooked for promotion or aren’t progressing in your career, are you climbing the right ladder?
 Women sometimes feel blocked by a glass ceiling.
 But what happens when the ceiling becomes a ladder and the step up is broken?